Stop fighting wars

-Error number 2 however, is to imagine conflicts that we think might happen, and then try to battle our way out of them.
+Error number 2, however, is to imagine conflicts that we think might happen and then try to battle our way out of them.
 This inevitably leads to anger, frustration, and resentment at a fight that’s solely in our heads!

-There’s a joke told that illustrates this odd but common phenomenon: A young man is driving late at night in the country.
+A joke told that illustrates this odd but common phenomenon: A young man is driving late at night in the country.
 He hears a loud BANG and notices he’s had a blow-out.

 He checks the boot of his car, but while there’s a spare tire there, there’s no jack.
-The man sighs, but sees the light of a farmhouse off in the fields.
+The man sighs but sees the light of a farmhouse off in the fields.
 He starts trudging through the field, mentally kicking himself for not having a jack.

-Then he starts imagining an old, grizzled farmer coming to the door of the farmhouse, and chastising him for not carrying a spare.
+Then he starts imagining an old, grizzled farmer coming to the door of the farmhouse and chastising him for not carrying a spare.
 Immediately the young man then imagines the farmer slamming the door in his face.

 He’s getting angrier and angrier as he then thinks to himself, “what if the farmer should make fun of me before slamming the door in my face?
 What a jerk!”

-The youngster gets to the farmer’s door, pounds on it in fury, and when the farmer opens the door, the young man screams, “Just keep your bloody jack!” and stalks back to his car.
+The youngster gets to the farmer’s door, pounds on it in a fury, and when the farmer opens the door, the young man screams, “Just keep your bloody jack!” and stalks back to his car.

 Far fetched?
 Not at all!
 We do this all the time.
 We make “educated” guesses about the thoughts and intentions of others even before the person in question has even acted.

 So how can mindfulness help out here?
 Let’s look at CBT first to see what we can do.

 If you’re feeling upset, out of sorts, or even angered over something that hasn’t happened yet, bring your focus down to the here and now, and let’s see what we can see.
 Under the “C”, we have thinking and feeling.